 Thus, AI would inadvertently create not only more jobs but better, healthier jobs.

 But how do we really test the benefits and disadvantages of an emerging technology that so many of us still struggle to understand?
 And more pressingly, how do we govern it?

-We witnessed a taste of this problem when members of the United States Congress were tasked with questioning Facebook founder Mark Zuckerberg in April this year.
+We witnessed a taste of this problem when members of the United States Congress were tasked with questioning Facebook founder, Mark Zuckerberg.

 Congress needed to uncover just how much data Facebook tracks, keeps and distributes without its users’ knowledge.
 This came after several scandals surfaced, placing the misuse of consumer data at the centre of the controversy.